Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat: Introduction

 \subsection{Related Literature}

 Our mechanism connects to dynamic mechanism design with marginal-contribution transfers \parencite{bergemann2010dynamic, pavan2014dynamic}: TVA~\eqref{eq:credit} is a delayed contribution-based transfer, structurally related to dynamic pivot and VCG-type mechanisms \parencite{groves1973incentives, clarke1971multipart, vickrey1961counterspeculation} but adapted to a non-stationary environment where intervention alters the state space.
 The truthful elicitation of probabilistic beliefs draws on strictly proper scoring rules \parencite{gneiting2007strictly}; embedding such a rule in the dynamic transfer yields truthful reporting as a BNE uniquely optimal at each edge in large federations (Theorem~\ref{thm:truthful}).
 On strategic disclosure, our setting parallels the finance literature on underreporting of regulatory exposure \parencite{begley2017strategic, admati2000forcing} and information design in competitive markets \parencite{kamenica2011bayesian, gentzkow2016competition}, though institutions here jointly construct the information structure rather than a single designer choosing it.
-The competition channel builds on banking theory showing competitive pressure erodes prudential incentives \parencite{keeley1990monopoly, hellmann2000liberalization}.
+The competition channel builds on banking theory showing competitive pressure erodes prudential incentives \parencite{keeley1990monopoly, hellmann2000liberalization} and connects to the broader literature on the industrial organization of financial markets that uses structural demand models to assess welfare under competition \parencite{bao2017could, an2023index}.
+Empirical work on privacy regulation in financial intermediation provides direct motivation for the leakage-cost primitive in our model: \textcite{doerr2026privacy} document that the California Consumer Privacy Act (CCPA) materially altered the bank--fintech competitive landscape in mortgage lending, consistent with our framework's prediction that the design of disclosure regulation interacts with competition in determining welfare.

 The welfare analysis relates to the literature on information sharing among competitors \parencite{vives1990trade, gal1985information} and on voluntary disclosure \parencite{admati2000forcing}.
 The competition--moral hazard interaction connects to the theoretical banking literature on how competitive pressure erodes prudential incentives \parencite{keeley1990monopoly, hellmann2000liberalization, morrison2005crises}.
 Our Backfiring Mandate Proposition echoes the finding of \textcite{bao2017could} that well-intentioned regulatory interventions can intensify rather than mitigate moral hazard when competitive pressure is strong: in our setting, mandating federation without incentive design encourages free-riding on others' detection effort in the same way that deposit insurance can reduce banks' incentive for prudent risk management \parencite{keeley1990monopoly, hellmann2000liberalization}.
 What is novel is the explicit welfare ordering across four regulatory regimes and the identification of network centrality, rather than institution size, as the key determinant of coalition efficiency.